bgoonz/BGOONZ_BLOG_2.0/notes/docs/BGOONZ_BLOG_2.0.wiki/js-notes.md

 **Note:** This section contains implementation-specific behavior that can be inconsistent across implementations.

-Given a non-standard date string of “`March 7, 2014`”, `parse()` assumes a local time zone, but given a simplification of the ISO 8601 calendar date extended format such as “`2014-03-07`”, it will assume a time zone of UTC (ES5 and ECMAScript 2015).
+Given a non-standard date string of "`March 7, 2014`”, `parse()` assumes a local time zone, but given a simplification of the ISO 8601 calendar date extended format such as "`2014-03-07`”, it will assume a time zone of UTC (ES5 and ECMAScript 2015).
 Therefore [`Date`](../date) objects produced using those strings may represent different moments in time depending on the version of ECMAScript supported unless the system is set with a local time zone of UTC.
 This means that two date strings that appear equivalent may result in two different values depending on the format of the string that is being converted.

 Examples
 --------